ebodera/sociotrader/README.md

   - Test 2: BUY IF RSI FALL UNDER 25 and SELL IF RSI CROSSES OVER 75
   - Test 3: BUY IF STOCK IS WITHIN +/- 5% of 200 SMA and SELL IF... (need to look at this one)

+#Step 6: Analyze P/L
+- Apply specific test case conditions against 5, 10, and 20 year dataset and analyze how well the bot performed (% Annually)
+- Tweak specific attributes to see if the bot does better or worse by layering additional conditions to the algorithm.
+- Rinse and repeat with non-tech stock such as health care, commodities, real estate to see how it performs.

+#### MANIAC - MOMO BOT (DAY TRADING BOT)

+#step 1-4 same
+#step 5
+++ Bare Minimumm requirements for stock selection
+  - Market Cap: <$1,000,000
+  - Relative Volume: <4x normal
+  - Current Volume: <100,000

+++ TEST CASES
+  - Test 1: BUY IF STOCK CROSSES ABOVE 9 EMA AND SELL IF STOCK FALLS MORE THAN x% (depends on the volitility of the stock)
+  - Test 2: BUY IF MACD CROSSES OVER and SELL IF MACD CROSSES UNDER
+  - Test 3: Pattern Matching (Bot Creates Trend Lines and BUYS IF IT CROSSES OVER and SELL using TRAILING STOP)